reedspool/html-wiki/entries/documentation/logbook.md

 Most recent on top, reverse chronological order.
 Lines which begin `Future:` are notes to myself for work not yet done, despite the past-tense.

+### Sat Oct 11 05:59:04 PM PDT 2025

+When I used the Share button on a page in Chrome for Android to share to the HTML Wiki PWA, I found it didn't use the `url` field for the URL, instead it put that in the `text` field.
+So I made another Share template which used that as the URL.

+I revisited how the Create page worked with stuff I'd learned, and made different templates for a timestamp titled journal and another for an HTML page with a basic, empty HTML boilerplate (the same one as my text editor).

 ### Sat Sep 27 05:15:15 PM PDT 2025